(fictional accounts continued)

 - Though the Metz family was ambushed and killed in 1876, the only survivor was actually a man, not a child, making Sophia Metz and the entire story surrounding her, fiction.

 Albert W. Merrick:

 - Though the series never shows that A.W.
 Merrick was married, he was, and in fact, had three children.
 Unfortunately for the Merricks, they lost their 8-year-old son on October 8, 1880, when he died of inflammation of the bowels.
 They also lost an infant daughter in 1884.

 Reverend Henry Smith:

 - The Reverend Henry Weston Smith, who was almost 50 years old, did not die of a brain tumor.
-Instead he was murdered while on the way from Deadwood to another mining camp, most likely by Indians.
-However, another preacher by the name of Father Mackin, who replaced Smith, did die of “softening of the brain” several months after having a spasmodic “fit” in front of the Overland Hotel.
+Instead, he was murdered while going from Deadwood to another mining camp, most likely by Indians.
+However, another preacher named Father Mackin, who replaced Smith, did die of “softening of the brain” several months after having a spasmodic “fit” in front of the Overland Hotel.

-- When the first season opens, the bulk of the action takes place in Swearengen’s Gem Saloon; however, Al actually owned and operated a smaller operation called the Cricket Saloon in 1876.
-The Gem Theatre didn’t actually open until April, 1877.
+- When the first season opens, the bulk of the action occurs in Swearengen’s Gem Saloon; however, Al actually owned and operated a smaller operation called the Cricket Saloon in 1876.
+The Gem Theatre didn’t open until April 1877.

-- Though we would never know it in the series, Swearengen was actually married to a woman named Nettie.
-In 1878, she left him on the grounds of mistreatment and the pair were later divorced.
+- Though we would never know it in the series, Swearengen was married to a woman named Nettie.
+In 1878, she left him on the grounds of mistreatment, and the pair were later divorced.